openvswitch/ovs/Documentation/topics/openflow.rst

 If you plan to contribute code for a feature, please let everyone know on ovs-dev before you start work.
 This will help avoid duplicating work.

-Please consider the following:
+Consider the following:

 * Testing.

   Please test your code.

 * Unit tests.

-Please consider writing some.
+  Consider writing some.
 The tests directory has many examples that you can use as a starting point.

 * ovs-ofctl.

   If you add a feature that is useful for some ovs-ofctl command then you should add support for it there.

 * Documentation.

   If you add a user-visible feature, then you should document it in the appropriate manpage and mention it in NEWS as well.

-* Coding style (see the `coding style guide <CodingStyle.rst>`__ file at the top of the source tree).

-* The `patch submission guidelines <CONTRIBUTING.rst>`__.
-I recommend using "git send-email", which automatically follows a lot of those guidelines.
+Refer to :doc:`/internals/contributing/index` for more information.